rspeer/python-ftfy/docs/index.rst

 .. note::

-    Time is marching on. ftfy 4.x has full support for Python 2.7, but given the sweeping changes to Unicode in Python, it's getting inconvenient to add new features to ftfy that work the same on both versions.

-    ftfy 5.0, when it is released, will probably only support Python 3.3 and later.
+    Time is marching on. ftfy 4.x supports Python 2.7 and 3.x, but when ftfy 5.0 is released, it will probably only support Python 3.

     If you're running on Python 2, ftfy 4.x will keep working for you.
-It's fine.
+You don't have to upgrade to 5.0.
 You can save yourself a headache by adding `ftfy < 5` to your requirements, making sure you stay on version 4.

+    See `Future versions of ftfy`_ for why this needs to happen.

 Mojibake